 COVID-19 Professional Cleaning and Restoration Industry (5th Edition)

 Face Coverings, Masks, & Respirators: Know the Difference

 The National Institutes of Health now has a Coronavirus research database: LitCovid.
 This is a curated literature hub for tracking up-to-date scientific information about the 2019 novel Coronavirus and is the most comprehensive resource on the subject, providing a central access to more than 1,300 (and growing) relevant articles in PubMed.
 The articles are updated daily and are further categorized by different research topics and geographic locations for improved access.

 Novel Coronavirus Resources

 Centers for Disease Control and Prevention (CDC)

-- NIOSH SARS-CoV-2 and the Workplace with John Howard (March 31 recorded webinar)
+- NIOSH SARS-CoV-2 and the Workplace with John Howard (recorded webinar)